datamapper/dm-dev/README.md

 environment variable has already been set too, the thor option will overwrite the environment variable's value.

+## Task specific options

+The `dm:gem:install`, `dm:gem:uninstall` and `dm:sync` tasks accept
+additional options to further configure their behavior.
+Both `dm:gem:install` and `dm:gem:uninstall` accept the `--gemset` or `-g` option that allows you to pass the name of the _rvm gemset_ you want to install or uninstall the gems to or from.
+If left out, the respective _global rvm gemsets_ will be used.
+Have a look at the section below for an explanation of `dm:sync`'s `--development` or `-d` option.

 ## Using private github clone URLs

 If you have push access to any or all the DataMapper repositories, you